Dalex994/Astar/README.md

 ---

-# What ?
+# Astar
-Astar is a Nano and Vim-like TUI text editor based on the [Kilo Editor](https://viewsourcecode.org/snaptoken/kilo/index.html), It is meant to be easily configurable, incredibly light and user-friendly.
+A Nano and Vim-like TUI text editor based on the [Kilo Editor](https://viewsourcecode.org/snaptoken/kilo/index.html), It is meant to be easily configurable, incredibly light and user-friendly.
 It'll be available by default on the [Titanium OS]().

 # Roadmap